FlorianRakos/IoT-NotCapricorns/TeamThree/README.md

 2. To determine the correct pin number to use instead of D6, we referred to the ESP32 pinout.
 This reference indicated that we needed to use Pin 5.

 3. To create non-synchronized blinking, we used a built-in command to control one of the onboard LEDs and added another LED on Pin 5.
 Initially, our code resulted in the built-in LED blinking, but the additional one did not (<a href="https://github.com/FlorianRakos/IoT-NotCapricorns/assets/148061546/83d095a7-00aa-4790-83b9-5ce4986efee8
-" target="_blank">See picture 1 here</a>), (<a href="https://github.com/FlorianRakos/IoT-NotCapricorns/assets/148061546/94f66a4f-9b15-4814-991a-e1181dd9e3d2" target="_blank">See picture 1 here</a>).
+" target="_blank">See picture 1 here</a>), (<a href="https://github.com/FlorianRakos/IoT-NotCapricorns/assets/148061546/94f66a4f-9b15-4814-991a-e1181dd9e3d2" target="_blank">See picture 2 here</a>).
 We realized that we used a different pin number.
 We corrected it to Pin 5, and now both LEDs blinked, but not in sync.

 4. To make the LEDs blink in sync, we kept the same setup but switched the High and Low voltage.
-This adjustment made both LEDs blink in perfect synchronization.
+This adjustment made both LEDs blink in perfect synchronization (<a href="https://github.com/FlorianRakos/IoT-NotCapricorns/assets/148061546/4a5a858d-dd20-44d5-b659-88307596b9a3" target="_blank">See picture 1 here</a>), (<a href="https://github.com/FlorianRakos/IoT-NotCapricorns/assets/148061546/1ec2ecf8-6864-40cf-a140-72f3ea6bf8be" target="_blank">See picture 2 here</a>).

 ## 2.d Toggle Led With Button
 Add a button to the breadboard, connecting the button to ground and a GPIO port like D5.
 1. We correctly placed the button in the designated spot.